Zihuatanejo: Municipality

 On the southern end of these beaches is the village of Barra de Potosí.
 There is a lagoon here, called Laguna de Potosí and islets called Morros de Potosí.
 The lagoon area has a large mangrove estuary filled with bird wildlife.
 Birdwatching, kayaking and fishing are popular here.
 The lagoon opens to the ocean and the beaches contain many "enramadas", palm-thatched outdoor restaurants.
 Many of these enramadas are decorated with colorful paper or plastic cutouts, especially during the Christmas season.
 The Morros de Potosí are offshore and is a popular place for snorkeling, with red-billed tropicbirds, brown boobies and brown pelicans nesting on the rocks.
 In the winter season the bay hosts humpback whales, mother/calf pairs and some males are seen leaping from the water.
 There is a whale study project, Whales of Mexico, that takes place in the winter as well.

 Inland there are a couple of attractions.
 La Vainilla is an ecological park located 162 km from the town of Zihuatanejo on the hilly terrain of the foothills of the Sierra Madre del Sur mountains.
 It covers approximately 344 ha, and contains 428 species of plants.
 These are distributed in three plant communities; bosque tropical subcaducifolio (semi-evergreen seasonal forest), bosque tropical caducifolio (deciduous seasonal forest) and bosque en galleria (gallery forest), with the first type most prevalent.
 There is also one small archeological site named Tierras Prietas.

 Aside from tourism, fishing continues to be a way of life for a large number of families, bringing in seafood such as shark, clams, oysters, red snapper, bass and mugil.
 The increasing popularity of the area as a sportfishing destination has given new impetus to its livelihood, and traditional fishing is being supplemented with fish farms.
 The fish caught and produced mainly goes to local, regional and state markets.
 As in the past, much of the forest area here is still exploited for timber.
 Timber area covers 13835 ha of the municipality and woods obtained include pine, cedar, mahogany and oak.
 There is also some livestock-raising, mostly in the south of the municipality, and coffee-growing in the north.
 Crops are planted on only seven percent of the territory, but include corn, beans, sorghum and sesame seed.

 Food

 The local specialty is huachinango or whole red snapper, usually prepared Veracruzana (with savory tomato sauce) or al mojo de ajo (with garlic sauce).

+Geography

 Climate

 The Köppen Climate Classification sub-type for this climate is "Aw" (Tropical Savanna Climate).